tbegusic/encorr/README.md

 Code was tested only on CentOS Linux 7 with python3 (version 3.8.5).

-To test that it is running properly, run tests in the following way
+To test that it is running properly, run tests in the following way (takes less than a minute)
 ```
 cd tests
 ./run_tests.sh
 ```

 ## Usage
 There are three applications of encorr: equilibrium correlation functions, nonequilibrium response, and two-time equilibrium-nonequilibrium response.
+Test files are a useful starting point, together with usage instructions below.

 **Equilibrium time correlation functions for IR absorption and anisotropic Raman spectra**